Sneberger/CSE572DMDvilsProject/README.md

 6) the idea with the color coding is we may want to only use the pairs where the non-CCPA and CCPA privacy statements are completely separate.
    a) When Column D is filterd for GREEN only the result is 460 non-blank lines indicating there are 230 pairs where the statements are separate
    b) When Column D is filterd for YELLOW the result is 294 non-blank lines indicating there are 147 pairs wher the statements are blended
+UPDATE 03/26/2024:
+7) In order to facilitate looping through text of pairs of privacy statements created .csv files where all of the data for one base URL is on on row.
+See headers for column descriptions.